BuckWoody/PresentationsAndBlogs/SQLtoPostgres/06_-_Advanced_Features_and_Migration.md

 );

 -- Find the 5 most similar titles to a given embedding:
 SELECT title_id, description,
-       embedding <=> '[0.1, 0.2, ...]'::vector AS distance
+       embedding <=> '[0.1, 0.2, 0.3]'::vector AS distance
 FROM title_embeddings
 ORDER BY distance
 LIMIT 5;

 -- Create an approximate nearest-neighbor index (HNSW):